-Garages and workshops might be utilitarian areas, but they don’t have to be unorganized or dirty.
-Maybe you’ve already turned this workspace into a little slice of paradise, but why not add some extra bells and whistles to really kick it up a notch?
+Garages and workshops might be utilitarian areas, but they don’t have to be disorganized or messy.
+Maybe you’ve already turned your workspace into a little slice of paradise, but why not add some extra bells and whistles to really kick it up a notch?
 Whether you’re a household pro wanting to take your workshop to the next level or a homeowner looking to start some new projects, everyone can benefit from adding extra safety and convenience features.

 The cold weather can quickly turn your garage or shop into an unwelcoming place and control when you can or can’t work.
-A portable heater will help you reclaim your workspace and make it feel toasty without much effort.
+Choose a portable heater to help you reclaim your workspace and make it comfortable year-round.
 Just plug it into a nearby power source and keep working on your projects, no matter the outside temperature!

 Personal Protective Gear

 The most important thing when working in your garage or shop is to keep yourself safe.
 A pair of sturdy work gloves, safety glasses, ear protectors, or other personal protective equipment should not be overlooked!
 Be sure to factor in any specific features like waterproof material based on the projects you’ll be handling.

 If your garage or shop has been feeling a bit chaotic and unorganized, take back your space with a quick storage solution.
 There are many different options from shelves, bins, and racks to cabinets and containers.
 The key is to get as many items as possible off the ground.
 Don’t be afraid to consider something like a recreational rack for elevating bikes, skis, snowboards, kayaks, or other bulky items.